OTK boots have no age limit

 Styling inspirations for over-the-knee boots

-Dior over-the-knee boots styled with Ann Taylor floral tweed skirt, Oliveo button down shirt, statement necklace, Longchamp bag and Oliveo cropped blazer (all own) for an office appropriate winter look
+Work outfit: Ann Taylor floral tweed skirt, Oliveo button down shirt, statement necklace, Hermes collier de chien bangle, Tissot watch, Longchamp bag and Oliveo cropped blazer (all own)

-Eli Tahari leather sheath with GNW cashmere sweater, LV silk scarf, Dior over-the-knee boots, and 3.1 Philip Lim bag (all own)
+Dinner at a friend’s house: Eli Tahari leather sheath with GNW cashmere sweater, LV silk scarf, and 3.1 Philip Lim bag (all own)

-Would you wear over-the-knee boots over 40?
+Would you wear over-the-knee boots?
 Do you wear OTK boots?
 What are your style challenges?
-Let me know by email so I can help you.

 Get the support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.